Call For Participation

 Please email statements to the program committee at email@example.com.

 The workshop will take place from midday Monday 4th to midday Wednesday 6th March 2019 at @nhow, Berlin, Stralauer Allee 3, 10245 Berlin (on google maps).
+This is at the Hotel nhow Berlin.
 The nearest station is Bahnof Warschauer Straße, about 8 minutes walk away.
 The closest airports are Berlin Tegel (TXL) and Berlin Schönefeld (SXF).

 - Alistair Green, Neo4j